aDu/pet-pet-gif/README.md

 ```
 let animatedGif = await petPetGif(param.member.avatarURL, {
     resolution: 128, // The width (or height) of the generated gif
     delay: 20, // Delay between each frame (i.e. 1 / delay is the FPS).
 Defaults to 20.
-        backgroundColor: "red", // Other values could be "rgba(0,0,0,0.5)".
-Defaults to null - i.e. transparent
+    backgroundColor: "red", // Other values could be the string "rgba(123, 233, 0, 0.5)".
+Defaults to null - i.e. transparent.
 })
 ```